 With the rapid progress of computer and electronic technology, guaranteeing the correctness of systems is no more easier than actually designing the system.
-For example, the verification of a System-on-Chip accounts for as much as 70% of the total design time.
 We need practical automatic techniques that can handle such highly complex systems.
 The work presented on assume-guarantee reasoning (AGR) in this article is one step towards that goal.
-Besides giving an algorithm for incorporating AGR into tools, we proposed an automatic generation procedure for assumptions, guarantees, and time constraints in real-time embedded systems.
-We quantified the advantages of applying AGR as against that without AGR.
+We proposed an automatic generation procedure for assumptions, guarantees, and time constraints in real-time embedded systems.
 Our experiments on a fairly complex system such as the Vehicle Parking Management System corroborates our claims of the benefits obtained from applying AGR to invariant checking.
 Future research directions include applying AGR to other larger applications and integrating AGR techniques with informal validation techniques such as simulation and testing.